tytydraco/yessleep/out/Mother_Long_Leg.md

 “Now go before I change my mind.”
 She chuckled loudly.

-The horrible, deafening noise vibrated my bones, and I closed my eyes in fear, feeling dirt speckled onto me.
+The horrible, deafening noise vibrated my bones, and I closed my eyes in fear, feeling dirt speckle onto me.

 A hand surged toward me, pulled me through a different tunnel, and spat me out at the hole by our campsite.
 I looked around wildly, feeling something warm and wet beneath me.
 I flipped on the flashlight.
 It flickered to life, and I yelled in horror.